cedadev/jasmin-workshop/exercises/ex00/README.md

 * Follow the instructions to install it on your machine
 * Open the application
 * Follow one of the videos below to set it up so that it can use your private key.
 You will see that they're all fairly similar.
+* Windows users may need to create a reformatted version of their private key to use in their connection profile.
+If you get `Authentication failed` error when you try to connect, please see the first step in the "Troubleshooting" section on the help page below.

 For a full description of the steps involved, see also our [help documentation](https://help.jasmin.ac.uk/article/4810-graphical-linux-desktop-access-using-nx) for this service.